Godson Kyeremeh: Career

 On 18 January 2020, Kyeremeh signed his first professional contract with Caen for three years.
 He made his professional debut for Caen in a 5–0 Coupe de France loss to Montpellier on 19 January 2020.
 Kyeremeh was loaned to Annecy in the Championnat National on 1 February 2021.
 On 30 July 2022, Kyeremeh made his Ligue 2 debut as a substitute in a 1–0 away win over Nîmes.
 He scored a last-minute goal to win the match for Caen.

+On 11 July 2025, Kyeremeh moved to Le Havre in Ligue 1 on a two-year contract.

 Personal life

 Born in France, Kyeremeh is of Ghanaian descent.